paultopia/math4ls/probability.md

 $P(Football|Concussion) = \frac{(0.5)(0.01)}{(0.03)} = 0.17$

 Conceptually, that equation represents the additional information you get about whether I'm likely to be a football player, as a result of learning that I have a concussion.
-If you're a Bayesian, we'd say that you now have .17 subjective probability in my being a football player, as opposed to merely .01 before; if you're a frequentist you'd say that you expect about 17% of the people you meet who have concussions to be football players, as opposed to 1% of people in the general population.^[Note: I made these numbers up, of course.
+If you're a Bayesian, we'd say that you now have .17 subjective probability in my being a football player, as opposed to merely .01 before (your "posterior probability" as opposed to your "prior probability"); if you're a frequentist you'd say that you expect about 17% of the people you meet who have concussions to be football players, as opposed to 1% of people in the general population.^[Note: I made these numbers up, of course.
 But really, football is awful.]

 # A Collection of Stupid Mistakes

+There are a bunch of really classic errors that people make with probability.
+Don't make them.

-## Base Rates
+## Ignoring Base Rates

+The first mistake is just not getting the whole Bayes thing, like, at all.
+Consider this classic example.
+Suppose there's a medical test for some disease, and let's say that it has a 95% accuracy rate.
+To be more precise, let's say that 95% of the time it says what it should say, given the state of the world: if a patient has the disease, 95% of the time it returns a positive result; if the patient does not have the disease, 95% of the time it returns a negative result.^[Statistical lingo you might see floating around: a Type I error is a "false positive," i.e., if the machine sees someone without the disease and returns a positive result; a Type II error is a "false negative," i.e., if the machine sees someone with the disease and returns a negative result.
+For simplicity, we're assuming here that the test has identical Type I and Type II error rates.]

+Imagine you're a doctor, and you administer that test to a patient.
+It reads positive. *Are you justified in concluding that there's a 95% chance they have the disease?*  The answer is "no, not without first taking into account the base rate of disease in the population" but this is an incredibly common mistake; people sometimes make incredibly consequential decisions based on this blunder.

+Let's work through this problem.
+We can do it in two ways.
+Both ways require making an assumption about the base rate of the disease in the population.
+So let's suppose that 2% of the people in the population have the disease.

+Ok, first we'll do it a simple and intuitive way.
+Suppose we test 1000 people.
+20 of them will have the disease.
+Of those, the machine will correctly identify 19, so it'll return 19 positive results and 1 negative results.
+980 of our 1000 people will *not* have the disease, but our 95% accuracy machine will only identify 931 of those correctly: it'll return 931 negative results and 49 positive results.

+So out of our 1000 people, we'll get a total of 68 positive results.
+Of those results, only 19 of the people will have the disease.
+That's only about 28% (after some rounding)!
+So you can only conclude that an individual person has a 28 chance of having the disease, not a 95% chance.

+Ok, let's do this a bit more formally using Bayes' Rule.
+This will require some thinking.
+We want to know the probability of the patient having the disease, given that s/he tested positive.
+We know the probability of the patient testing positive, given that s/he has the disease (.95), and we know the base rate probability of the patient having the disease (.02), but we seem to be missing a term in our equation: we don't know the base rate probability of getting a positive result on the test.
+Or do we?

+Well, actually, we can calculate it simply by exhaustively describing the possible disjoint states of the world.
+Let's imagine a patient.
+98% of the time, the patient does not have the disease, and 5% of the time, that patient will get a positive result.
+2% of the time, the patient will have the disease, and 95% of the time, that patient will get a positive result.
+So then we can calculate the base rate of the machine returning positive as:

+$P(Positive) = (.98 * .05) + (.02 * .95) = .068$

+Now we can plug this all right into Bayes' Rule:

+$P(Disease|Positive) = \frac{P(Positive|Disease)P(Disease)}{P(Positive)} = \frac{(.95)(.02)}{(.068)} ~ .28$

+Unsurprisingly, this is the same result we got before.

 ## Joint Probabilities vs. Individual Probabilities